vanderbilt-data-science/ancient-artifacts/README.md

 # Scope

-The motivating goal of this work is to identify the location(s) of ancient stone tool manufacturing sites given 50 soil samples of these sites and 30-50 stoneknapping microdebitage exemplar samples.
+The motivating goal of this work is to identify the location(s) of ancient stone tool manufacturing sites given 50 soil samples from the Maya site of Nacimiento and 30-50 stoneknapping microdebitage exemplar samples.
 To achieve this result, this project will focus on generating a model or algorithm to characterize the composition of soil samples by identifying particles which are likely microdebitage.
-The model may then be used to calculate the percentage composition of the entire soil sample which is microdebitage, enabling the ability to identify which households likely hosted stoneknapping wor.
+The model may then be used to calculate the percentage composition of the entire soil sample which is microdebitage, enabling the ability to identify which households likely hosted stoneknapping work.
 A secondary objective is to establish a workflow for the management of data, although this will proceed in parallel with the modeling and characterization efforts.

 # Data

 Data management is expected to be an challenge and a workflow should be established to enable expeditious usage of the data.
 Currently, there are 50 soil samples from the Mayan village of interest.
-The goal is to identify the composition of these soil samples, and the contained particles will be characterized by the PartScan particle analyzer.
+The goal is to identify the composition of these soil samples, and the contained particles will be characterized by the PartAn 3D particle analyzer.
 The particle analyzer measures 40 variables for every particle, and there are approximately ~500,000 particles in every sample.
 The training data contains 30-50 collected and labelled microdebitage samples collected from modern stoneknappers, and represents the stages of specific work.

 ## Data security